Xylose isomerase: History

-The activity of D-xylose isomerase was first observed by Mitsuhashi and Lampen in 1953 in the bacterium Lactobacillus pentosus.
-It has also been successfully produced in transformed E.coli.
-In 1957, the D-xylose isomerase activity on D-glucose conversion to D-fructose was noted by Kooi and Marshall.
+The activity of -xylose isomerase was first observed by Mitsuhashi and Lampen in 1953 in the bacterium Lactobacillus pentosus.
+It has also been successfully produced in transformed E. coli.
+In 1957, the -xylose isomerase activity on -glucose conversion to -fructose was noted by Kooi and Marshall.
 It is now known that isomerases have broad substrate specificity.
-Most pentoses and some hexoses are all substrates for D-xylose isomerase.
-Some examples include D-ribose, L-arabinose, L-rhamnose, and D-allose.
+Most pentoses and some hexoses are all substrates for -xylose isomerase.
+Some examples include -ribose, -arabinose, -rhamnose, and -allose.

 Conversion of glucose to fructose by xylose isomerase was first patented in the 1960s.
 However, the process was not industrially practical as the enzymes were in solution, and recycling the enzyme was problematic.
 An immobile xylose isomerase that was fixed on a solid surface was first developed in Japan by Takanashi.
 These developments were essential to the development of industrial fermentation processes used in manufacturing high-fructose corn syrup.

 The tertiary structures of several microbial xylose isomerases were determined from the mid 1980s (Streptomyces olivochromogenes in 1988, Streptomyces violaceoniger in 1988, Streptomyces rubiginosus in 1984, Arthrobacter B3728 in 1986, Actinoplanes missouriensis in 1992, and Clostridium thermosulfurogenes in 1990).

 Function

 This enzyme participates in pentose and glucuronate interconversions and fructose and mannose metabolism.
-The most bio-available sugars according to the International Society of Rare Sugars are: glucose, galactose, mannose, fructose, xylose, ribose, and L-arabinose.
+The most bio-available sugars according to the International Society of Rare Sugars are: glucose, galactose, mannose, fructose, xylose, ribose, and -arabinose.
 Twenty hexoses and nine pentoses, including xylulose, were considered to be "rare sugars".
-Hence D-xylose isomerase is used to produce these rare sugars which have very important applications in biology despite their low abundance.
+Hence, -xylose isomerase is used to produce these rare sugars which have very important applications in biology despite their low abundance.

 Characterization

 Xylose isomerase can be isolated from red Chinese rice wine, which contains the bacterium Lactobacillus xylosus.
-This bacterium was mistakenly classified as a L. plantarum, which normally grows on the sugar L-arabinose, and rarely grown on D-xylose.
-L. xylosus was recognized to be distinct for its ability to grow on D-xylose.
+This bacterium was mistakenly classified as a L. plantarum, which normally grows on the sugar -arabinose, and rarely grown on -xylose.
+L. xylosus was recognized to be distinct for its ability to grow on -xylose.

 Xylose isomerase in L. xylosus has a molecular weight of about 183000 daltons.